10 Step Guide to the California Divorce Process From Petition to Judgment

-They may require an additional step of creating the contract which is called the marital settlement agreement and then incorporating it into a judgment.
+They may require an additional step of creating the contract, which is called the marital settlement agreement and then incorporating it into a judgment.

 How long is a stipulated judgment?

 That depends on the complexity of the issues.
-A stipulated judgment can be as short as 3 to 5 pages and as long as 50 or more pages depending on its terms and conditions.
+A stipulated judgment can be as short as 3 to 5 pages, 50 pages, or more depending on its terms and conditions.

 Does it matter which attorney drafts the stipulated judgment?

 So long as both spouses have a reasonable voice and each of the lawyers take care to review and discuss the terms of the stipulated judgment, it should not matter who prepares the first draft of it.

-How long does it take for the court to sign the stipulated judgment after it is submitted?
+How long does it take for the Court to sign the stipulated judgment after it is submitted?

 When is a divorce case set for a trial?

-A trial is generally set in a divorce case when one or both spouses, through the lawyer, requests a trial date.
+A trial is generally set in a divorce case when one or both spouses, through the lawyer, request a trial date.

 How far out is the trial date set once it is requested?